outsidedav/swift/index.md

         	Logger.isLogStorageEnabled = true
         	Logger.logLevelFilter = .error
   ```
   {: codeblock}

   **Note:** The service credentials are part of the `BMSCredentials.plist` file.

-3. Gathering usage analytics and using `logger`.
-Navigate to `ViewController.swift` to see the below code.
+3. Gathering usage analytics by using `logger`.
+Navigate to the `ViewController.swift` file to see the following code.
   ```
    func didBecomeActive(_ notification: Notification) {
        Analytics.send()